Welcome back my fellow radiation nerds! Today we will dive deep into how to calibrate Geiger Counters so that they show true readings!

 Congratulations, you have now successfully calibrated your Geiger counter!
 However if you are a professional and you want the most accurate calibration on your meter, then you should most probably send your meter for calibration to a professional lab but for most hobbyists, this method should be more than enough!

-And remember, stay active!
+and remember, stay active!

 0 Comments